theochem/horton/doc/user_other_integration_grids.rst

 analyses.
 To familiarize yourself with these grids, please refer to [becke1988_multicenter]_ and [lebedev1999]_.

 In a nutshell, a Becke-Lebedev integration grid works as follows.
-Say, one is interested in computing the integral of :math:`f(\mathbf{r})` over a molecular volume.
+Say, you are interested in computing the integral of :math:`f(\mathbf{r})` over a molecular volume.
 In practice, the integrand is often a functional of the electron density, so similar to the electron density, it contains sharp spikes close to the atomic nuclei.
 In order to properly integrate all these